Oz, McCormick to skip Pennsylvania Republican Senate debate

 “Perhaps if this debate was held in Connecticut or New Jersey, Dave McCormick and Mehmet Oz would be inclined to attend and defend their records,” said Bartos.
 “I’m looking forward to Monday’s debate, and unlike my out-of-state opponents, I will always show up for Pennsylvanians.”

 Lt.
-Gov. John Fetterman and Rep. Conor Lamb are running on the Democratic side.
+Gov. John Fetterman, State Rep. Malcolm Kenyatta, and Rep. Conor Lamb are among the candidates running on the Democratic side.